 BOYD OWEN

-Boyd began his most recent season in Australia, debuting the role of Rodolfo in Puccini’s La Bohème, with Melbourne Opera.
-He then joined The Ten Tenors for their 30th Anniversary Celebration Tour through Germany and Australia.
-At the same time, he returned to Shanghai, China, for several concerts and to take up an invitation to do his Masters/PhD with the Shanghai Conservatory of Music.
+Boyd Owen began his most recent season in Australia, debuting the role of Rodolfo in Puccini’s La Bohème, with Melbourne Opera.
+He then joined The Ten Tenors for their 30th Anniversary Celebration Tour through Germany and Australia; and along with other members of the ensemble, he was presented with the Keys to the City of Brisbane in recognition of his contribution to the 30-year legacy of the group.

-Previous seasons saw him perform the role of Normanno in Donizetti’s Lucia Di Lammermoor with Melbourne Opera; and in Aotearoa, New Zealand, he was involved in assisting and advising on the inauguration of the new opera company, Wellington Opera.
+Previous seasons saw him perform the role of Normanno, in Donizetti’s Lucia Di Lammermoor, with Melbourne Opera.
+In Aotearoa/New Zealand, he was involved in assisting and advising on the inauguration of the new opera company, Wellington Opera.
 He then worked as the Italian language and diction coach for their inaugural production of Mozart’s Don Giovanni.

-He performed with the Australian group The Ten Tenors for many years.
-His time with the group included numerous highlights: TV appearances such as the Jerry Lewis Telethon, USA; Carols by Candlelight, Australia; Verstehen Sie Spass, Germany; and the Allsång festivals in Norway and Sweden; as well as recording the live DVD Amigos Para Siempre in Madrid with the RTVE orchestra.
+He performed with Australia group The Ten Tenors, in various tours, over 16 years.
+His time with the group included numerous highlights: TV appearances such as the Jerry Lewis Telethon, USA; Carols by Candlelight, Australia; Verstehen sie Spass, Germany; and the Allsång festivals in Norway and Sweden; as well as recording many albums and concerts including the live performance recording of Amigos Para Siempre in Madrid with the RTVE orchestra.
 He was the singing voice behind the Foster’s Carlton Draught ad campaign Slow Motion – Made from Beer.

 CALENDAR